 Proov is the first and only FDA cleared PdG test kit to confirm successful ovulation at home.
 Successful ovulation refers to an ovulatory event in which an egg was released and post-ovulatory PdG levels remained elevated for long enough to allow for the best possible chance at conception.

 Testing with Proov on days 7, 8, 9, and 10 after peak fertility — when PdG levels should be elevated — confirms that successful ovulation did in fact occur.
 For a successful ovulation we ideally like to see 4 positive Proov tests during this testing window.
 In some cases, 3 positive Proov tests are sufficient to confirm successful ovulation, if the 1 negative occurs on either day 7, 8 or 9 past positive LH test.
 Anything less than 3 positive Proov tests - or if Proov doesn’t stay positive on day 10 - could be a sign of suboptimal ovulation, in which case we recommend consulting your doctor.

 Proov is the first and only FDA cleared PdG test kit to confirm successful ovulation at home.

 PdG tracking offers a more complete ovulation picture

 Remember that pesky progesterone blood test we briefly mentioned?
 Serum progesterone tests can also confirm if ovulation did or did not occur.
 However, blood tests may not offer the most accurate picture of your ovulation, especially if it is just a single blood sample.

-The issue with measuring serum progesterone is that testing cannot determine the “quality” of ovulation as it only show levels at a single point in time, and progesterone is released into blood in pulsations.
+The issue with measuring serum progesterone is that testing cannot determine the “health” of ovulation as it only show levels at a single point in time, and progesterone is released into blood in pulsations.
 Studies show progesterone values fluctuate up to eight- fold during a 90-minute period.
 For example, from 2.3 to 40.1 ng/mL during a 24-hour period.